How to cook rice

 How to do it: Pop the rice into a pan, cover generously with cold water, then swirl around before carefully emptying the water and refilling.
 Wash in a few changes of water, until it runs pretty clear (it will never run crystal clear).

-Super soaker: soak to separate those grains
+Soak to separate those grains

-After you’ve rinsed the rice, pre-soak it to help the grains cook a little more quickly and evenly, and to help the rice fluff up perfectly.
+After you’ve rinsed the rice, pre-soak it to help the grains cook a little more quickly and evenly, and to help fluff the rice perfectly.
 It’s not strictly necessary, but if you care about having separated grains, this is the way to get there.
 With aromatic rice types, such as basmati and jasmine, the soaking also helps the rice retain more of its distinctive taste and smell.

 How to do it: Soak white rice for about 15–30 minutes in a bowl of cold water before cooking.
 Brown rice will happily soak from one hour to several hours, even overnight.
 If you’re short on time, just soak for as long as it takes you to prepare your other ingredients.

 There are two main ways to cook rice: by boiling and by absorption.
 In general, just choose the method you prefer, although it’s best to stick to boiling for brown rice.
 You’ll also find some recipes that make use of both methods.
 In a pilaf, for example, the rice is parboiled first, then finished in a lidded pot layered with spices, dried fruit and sticky onions.

 The boiling method: